 The only difference between creating a network path to monitor data and one to monitor voice is that, to monitor a network for voice quality, you need to know which audio codec your VOIP deployment is configured to use so that APM can properly simulate that traffic.
 For video traffic this is not a requirement (even though video data is subject to sampling and compression like voice and the same application level protocols are used to transmit that data) as video traffic is treated as a large data transfer.

 Monitoring the path of application data through your network should take into consideration the prioritization, or quality of service (QoS), the traffic receives while in transit.
 This enables you to understand the network from the perspective of your application data.

 Prior to creating a network path, you should determine whether QoS is applied within your administrative domain (AD).
 If it is, you’ll specify that in the network path configuration, and choose an alert profile with a QoS condition so that you can verify that the QoS you expect isn’t being changed en route.

 The link that connects your LAN to the access layer of your ISP is often provisioned asymmetrically.
 Typically, more bandwidth is allocated to the downlink direction (traffic flowing from the internet) than to the uplink direction (traffic flowing to the internet).
 Because of this, this link can be a network bottleneck.

 If you know the link to be asymmetric, you should definitely configure network paths that use it as dual-ended because when a single-ended path is used in this this scenario, capacity measurements will only reflect the slower of the two directions.

 Even if you know that the link is provisioned equally in both directions, we recommend that any network path that includes this link be dual-ended.
-At a minimum, make at least one of your paths dual-ended (perhaps to an AppNeta WAN target) so that you can verify what your applications and end users are experiencing across this link.
+At a minimum, make at least one of your paths dual-ended (perhaps to an AppNeta Global Monitoring Target) so that you can verify what your applications and end users are experiencing across this link.